 Restrictive lung disease

-47. What does a flow-volume loop look like in a restrictive lung disease?
+47. What does a flow-volume loop look like for a patient with a restrictive lung disease?

 The loop will appear tall and skinny.